 While the cross was originally named the “Mount Soledad Easter Cross”, the name was shortened in the 1980s, in part due to religious concerns.
 Such concerns were the cause of a landmark court case that embroiled the monument for decades.
 From 1989 to 2015, Mt.
 Soledad’s cross faced several legal challenges.

-On May 31, 1989, a Vietnam War veteran sued the City of San Diego, claiming that the Cross violated both the California and United States Constitutions.
+On May 31, 1989, a Vietnam War veteran sued the City of San Diego, claiming that the cross violated both the California and United States Constitutions.
 This initial case led to the court ruling against the city, naming the cross unconstitutional.
-A long series of similar court cases continued back and forth over the fate of this landmark.
+A long series of similar court cases followed to determine the fate of this landmark.
 The City of San Diego also attempted to sell the cross on multiple occasions but was continually blocked by court rulings and voters.

 Ultimately, legal matters were settled in September of 2016.
 The Mt.
 Soledad Memorial Association was able to purchase the land under the cross for $1.4 million from the Dept. of Defense in July of 2015.

 Among those honored at the memorial include:

 Recognition at the Memorial is open to all, alive or deceased.
 Placement of one of the ornate plaques has only one requirement: honorable discharge.
 The Mt.
 Soledad Memorial Association welcomes all to apply for a spot via our website.

 Help us honor our veterans by preserving their legacy by becoming a member today.
 We have revamped our membership program to include perks ranging from private tours, reserve VIP seating at our annual Memorial Day and Veterans Day Ceremonies and more.
 To find out more, contact our Membership Program Manager at [email protected].